Canon 2000D vs Nikon P950

 It is notable that the P950 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

 Both the 2000D and the P950 are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the P950 followed on from the Nikon P900.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 2000D and P950 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Nikon P950 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Nikon P950 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.